RafaelKa/Vagrant-for-TYPO3-Flow/README.md

   * Password: `typo3`
   * Web server root URL: `http://typo3-flow.dev`
-  * Check `Don't check HTTP conection to server` and click `next` 6 Specify root folder on the remote server:
+  * Check `Don't check HTTP conection to server` and click `next`
+6. Specify root folder on the remote server:
   * Choose `typo3-flow.dev` folder and click on `Project Root` button on the top of current window
   * Click `next` and then `Finish`
   * PhpStorm will download all TYPO3 Flow files in your project root.
 This can take a while(<3 minutes)
 7. Automatic upload on save:
   * Choose `Tools` -> `Deployment` -> `Automatic Upload`
+8. Go with your web browser to [typo3-flow.dev](http://typo3-flow.dev) (if it does not work on Windows check [hosts on Windows](#hostsfile))
+  * Follow the on-screen or [Quick Start Guide for TYPO3 Flow](http://docs.typo3.org/flow/TYPO3FlowDocumentation/Quickstart/Index.html) instructions.

 ##### Create new Project